-In health promotion and education, the Department works with the Visiting Nurse Association, a Well-Child Conference that cares for children, offers health physicals for older children and immunized children at the City Hall clinic.
-The Department worked with the Hill Health Center to provide food assistance to some families with pregnant women and/or children up to age 5 through the nutrition-based Women, Infants and Children Supplemental Food Program.
+In health promotion and education, the department works with the Visiting Nurse Association, a Well-Child Conference that cares for children and offers health physicals for older children and immunized children at the City Hall clinic.
+The department worked with the Hill Health Center to provide food assistance to families with pregnant women and/or children up to age 5 through the nutrition-based Women, Infants and Children Supplemental Food Program.

-The department’s public health nurse conducted a series of preventative and clinical programs:
+The department’s public health nurse conducted a series of preventive and clinical programs:

 Health Department Sanitarians